haywirecoder/homebridge-envisalink-ademco/README.md

 **bypass** *(Optional section)*

 > - enabledbyPass: true | false - A true value creates a global bypass switch in HomeKit to bypass faulted zones with bypassEnabled set to true.
 A false value (default) allows for the creation of a zone-specific switch associated with each zone with bypassEnabled.
 The direct zone bypass switch can bypass zones that are faulted and/or normal.
-Unbypassing one zone will unbypass all zones; this is a limitation of the alarm panel. *Note: Once your system is disarmed, bypassed zones will need to be bypassed again to arm your system again.*
+Unbypassing one zone will unbypass all zones; this is a limitation of the alarm panel. *Note: Once your system is disarmed, bypassed zones will need to be bypassed again to arm your system again.
+An optional feature is aviable to allow Plug-in to remember zone status.
+Please refer to bypassedZonesMemory attribute.*
 > - quickbypass: true | false - Must be pre-configured on the alarm panel (please refer to your alarm panel programming guide).
 If programmed, "Quick Bypass" allows you to easily bypass all open (faulted) zones without having to configure zones individually and performs operations quickly. *This is a required value for this section.*

 **speedkeys** *(Optional section)*